A Digital Single Market requires better access to online goods and services, both for people and for businesses.

 The Commission will review the Regulation on Consumer Protection Cooperation.

-62% of companies that wish to sell online identify high delivery costs as a problem.
+62% of companies that wish to sell online, identify high delivery costs as a problem (read the factsheet).
 High prices and inefficiencies of parcel delivery should not be an obstacle to cross-border online commerce.
 The Commission will assess action taken by industry and launch complementary measures to improve price transparency and enhance regulatory oversight of parcel delivery.

 Geo-blocking is a practice used for commercial reasons by online sellers that result in the denial of access to websites in other states.
 Geo-blocking, hence, limits consumer's opportunities and choice, causing dissatisfaction and fragmentation of the Market.
 The Commission will make proposals to end unjustified geo-blocking (see geo-blocking and rights of recipients).